Advancing Inclusive Excellence Award

 - By promoting health and welfare of the Physical Sciences community.

-For funding consideration in winter and spring 2023, please submit your proposal by Friday, November 11, 2022.
-Selected proposals will be announced in early December.
+For funding consideration for 2023-2024, please submit your proposal by Monday, October 30th, 2023, 5pm PT.
+Selected proposals will be announced in early November. *Applications now closed*

 Types of Projects that Could be Funded